-The Report on Conditions (ROC) is an intelligence document that provides timely notification for situational awareness.
+The Report on Conditions (ROC) is an intelligence report that provides timely notification for situational awareness.
 This intelligence is used by decision makers in a number of forums.
-It is imperative that the intelligence stated is concise, timely and as accurate as possible.
+It is imperative that the intelligence stated is concise, timely and accurate.